 - Arabic is widely spoken throughout Northern Africa.
 The language’s right to left, cursive script could be an exciting challenge for those more accustomed to left to right script.

 - Benin, specifically, is a one of kind place for language study abroad, as a nation that contains six endangered languages.
-With a bit of a twist, students can learn French in Benin not just as a way to communicate with locals in French, but also as a way to gain a deeper understanding of endangered languages from locals.
+With a bit of a twist, students can learn French in Africa not just as a way to communicate with locals in French, but also as a way to gain a deeper understanding of endangered languages from locals.

 There is no experience comparable to language study abroad.
 Whether you’re a student or a working professional, there are is always a way to secure funds and find a language program that fits your needs and goals.
 Start doing your research and you will be on your way to becoming bilingual in no time!